cammarosano/ft_printf/README.md

 # ft_printf #

-As part of the 42 cursus, this project's goal was to recode printf.
+As part of the [42](https://www.42.fr/) cursus, this project's goal was to recode printf (C standard library).

+The printf function takes a format string and optional arguments and produce a formatted sequence of characters for output.
+More info [here](https://docs.microsoft.com/en-us/cpp/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions?view=msvc-160).

+A conversion specification consists of a **%** followed by optional fields and the required **type** field:
 `%[flags][width][.precision][length]type`

 Supported conversion **types**: